Close Menu

 • Frequently Asked Questions (FAQs)

 • 1.
-Is it bad luck to name a child after death?
+Is it bad luck to choose names that mean death?

-• 3.
-Can these names be used for pets?
+• 4.
+Can these names work for pets?

 • Final Thoughts